Read the New Jersey sole proprietorship guide below or get an LLC with ZenBusiness today for $0 + state fee.

 If your business sells goods or products within the state, you will likely be subject to the New Jersey’s use and sales tax.
 Thankfully, New Jersey makes it easy to determine your sole proprietorship tax obligations.
 You must simply register your business with the state either online or by completing form NJ-REG in the Business Registration Packet.
 After you’ve registered, your business will be notified regarding how to comply with New Jersey state tax requirements.

-There isn’t a requirement in New Jersey for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.
+There isn’t a requirement in New Jersey for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other New Jersey licenses and permits to operate in a compliant fashion.

 New Jersey businesses may be required to meet a distinct set of professional and industry-specific licensing regulations.
 These are generally dictated by what type of business you operate.